dotKokott/SilhouetteExtractionResearch/Code/01_Webcam_Foreground_Extraction/README.md

 # Webcam Foreground Extraction
-This is a simple Python/OpenCV example showing how to fetch the Webcam image and apply some foreground/background extraction.
+This is a simple Python + OpenCV example showing how to fetch the webcam image and apply some foreground/background extraction.
 Additionally we find the contours in the modified foreground and draw them on top of the image.

-This shows that that the monocular background extraction of OpenCV is quite powerful.
+This shows that that the background extraction of OpenCV is quite powerful (using only a monocular camera setup).
 However it only works with moving images and loses all foreground information as soon as you stop moving.
-Here is a video demonstrating that:
+Here is a video demonstration:

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/qjDVPdYPtbo/0.jpg)](http://www.youtube.com/watch?v=qjDVPdYPtbo "OpenCV foreground extraction")